layters/testshop/README.md

 ## Donations
 Donate if you like, to any of the addresses below.
-Received payments will be used to reward developers for their contributions to the project (mostly by completing bounties) and will also be used to keep the `neroshop.org` domain running.
+Received payments will be used to reward developers for completing bounties and will also be used to keep the `neroshop.org` domain up and running.

 **Monero (XMR):**
 ```